Here we talk about the often-missed kinds of payroll fraud and what to do:

 #1.
 “Ghost employee,” receiving paychecks,

-Normally this could be a former employee, possible vendor, a made-up person, which can be easily overlooked, moreso if your company has a larger number or employees.
-It is recommended that an audit be done of your payroll reports to look for things such as: direct deposits made to the same bank account or duplicate SSNs.
+Normally this could be a former employee, a possible vendor, a made-up person, which can be easily overlooked, more so if your company has a larger number of employees.
+It is recommended that an audit be done of your payroll reports to look for things such as direct deposits made to the same bank account or duplicate SSNs.

 #2.
 Having a coworker punch the time for someone who is not there to do it themselves.